Wandalen/wTools/module/core/former/Readme.md

 </br>
 [See code](./examples/former_custom_scalar_setter.rs).

-## Example : Custom Container Setter
+## Example : Custom Collection Setter

-This example demonstrates the use of container setters to manage complex nested data structures with the `Former` trait, focusing on a parent-child relationship structured around a container `HashMap`.
-Unlike typical builder patterns that add individual elements using subform setters, this example uses a container setter to manage the entire collection of children.
+This example demonstrates the use of collection setters to manage complex nested data structures with the `Former` trait, focusing on a parent-child relationship structured around a collection `HashMap`.
+Unlike typical builder patterns that add individual elements using subform setters, this example uses a collection setter to manage the entire collection of children.

 The `child` function within `ParentFormer` is a custom subform setter that plays a crucial role.
 It uniquely employs the `ChildFormer` to add and configure children by their names within the parent's builder pattern.
-This method demonstrates a powerful technique for integrating subformers that manage specific elements of a container—each child entity in this case.
+This method demonstrates a powerful technique for integrating subformers that manage specific elements of a collection—each child entity in this case.

 ```rust
 # #[ cfg( not( all( feature = "enabled", feature = "derive_former", not( feature = "no_std" ) ) ) ) ]